 Things to Do in Boquete, Chiriqui Province

-We could easily have stayed a couple of weeks in Boquete if we hadn’t been short on time, but we still managed to do plenty during the six days we were there.
+If we hadn’t been short on time, we could easily have stayed a couple of weeks in Boquete, one of our favourite places in Panama.
+Nevertheless, we still managed to do plenty during the six days we were there.
 Here are the seven best things to do in Boquete and the surrounding area.

 1. Volcan Baru Hike